Recovery is just a phone call away.

 How Is Molly Addiction Treated?

+• Self Help Groups: Support groups like Narcotics Anonymous (NA) provide peer support and a community for individuals facing addiction challenges.
 Research published in Alcoholism: Clinical & Experimental Research indicates that participation in 12-step programs leads to a 20-30% improvement in sustained recovery rates over time.
 A study in Addiction found that regular engagement in support groups enhances social support and reduces the risk of relapse.
+Participation is ongoing, often continuing for many years to support sustained sobriety.
+The main drawback is that these groups do not offer one-on-one support required for addressing the root issues of addiction.

 According to McCann, U. D., & Ricaurte, G. A. ‘s 2007 study ‘Effects of MDMA on human health and implications for therapeutic use’, the use of SSRIs and other antidepressants in individuals with MDMA addiction led to a 30-50% reduction in depression and anxiety symptoms during the early stages of recovery.
-Furthermore, the stabilization of mood through medication aids in improving engagement in therapy, which is essential for long-term recovery.
+Medications also help manage serotonin depletion caused by prolonged MDMA use, with serotonin-norepinephrine reuptake inhibitors (SNRIs) potentially used to regulate serotonin levels and address emotional dysregulation during withdrawal.

 Molly is typically taken as a pill or capsule but can also be crushed and snorted or dissolved in liquid and consumed.
 The most common method is oral ingestion, but some users opt for snorting or dissolving the drug to speed up the onset of effects.
 According to Schifano, F., et al.’s 2014 study ‘MDMA (Ecstasy): Pharmacological effects and patterns of use’, the method of consumption can influence the intensity and duration of the drug’s effects, with snorting often resulting in a quicker onset but shorter duration compared to oral use.